dimagi/commcare-hq/corehq/app_tester/README.md

 Login details
 -------------

-In order for the App Tester to log in, you will need to give it the details of the server and the mobile worker to log in as.
+In order for the App Tester to log in, you will need to give it the domain, app and mobile worker to log in as.

 Tests